Lumacx/Starknet_2025_Narratum/docs/Progress_Dev_Doc.md

 The highest priority is to complete the core loop of the application: a creator must be able to write a full story, and a reader must be able to read it.

 **1. Implement the Chapter & Content Editor:**
-   - **Task:** Develop the rich text editor within the Creator Studio.
+   - **Task:** Develop a comprehensive rich text editor within the Creator Studio for story text content.
    - **Details:** This should allow creators to write and format the text for each chapter or story section.
-It needs to support basic formatting (bold, italics) and a way to save content.
+It needs to support basic formatting (bold, italics) and a way to save content, complementing the existing AI image generation for pages.
    - **OG_Modules Ref:** `3.
 Creator Studio` -> `Chapter & Content Editor`

 **2. Enhance the Database Schema:**
-   - **Task:** Update the DataConnect schema to support story content.
+   - **Task:** Update the DataConnect schema to fully support detailed story content, including text, page structure, and integrated assets.
-   - **Details:** Add a `story_content` table (or similar) that links to the `story` table.
-It should store the actual text, page/chapter number, and any associated assets.
+   - **Details:** Ensure the `story_content` table (or similar) adequately links to the `story` table and stores all actual text, page/chapter number, and associated asset URLs (images, audio). *This is partially completed with image URL saving.*
    - **OG_Modules Ref:** `9.
 Technical Infrastructure & Backend` -> `Database Structure`

 **3. Build the Story Reader UI:**
-   - **Task:** Implement the reader interface to display the content created in the editor.
+   - **Task:** Implement the reader interface to display the content created in the editor, including dynamically loaded images and text.
    - **Details:** This involves fetching the `story_content` and displaying it in a clean, readable format.
-Implement basic navigation (next/previous chapter).
+Implement basic navigation (next/previous chapter/page). *Basic interactive story display is functional.*
    - **OG_Modules Ref:** `2.
 Story System: Discovery & Reading` -> `Story Reader/Viewer`

 **4. Develop the Story Discovery Page:**
-   - **Task:** Create a basic page where users can see a list of all published stories.
+   - **Task:** Refine the existing discovery page where users can see a list of all published stories.
-   - **Details:** This page should display story covers, titles, and authors, and link to the story reader.
+   - **Details:** This page should display story covers, titles, authors, and other metadata (like comments count), and link to the story reader. *This is largely complete with semantic search and filtering.*
    - **OG_Modules Ref:** `2.
 Story System: Discovery & Reading` -> `Story Discovery & Browser`

 ---